czkoko/VMProtectSDK-Golang/README.md

 If use CGO, VMP does not recognize Marker and the string need to encrypt,

+if not use marker to protect a full function, sometimes it may crash.

 After a while of research, I solved the compatibility of some VMProtect with Golang.

 Now VMProtect can recognize the address of VMProtectBegin and VMProtectEnd.